Propane vs. Natural Gas vs. Heating Oil: Montgomery Home Heating Fuel Comparison

 Adoption of solar home heating systems in Montgomery

-Solar is the most environmentally friendly of all heating fuels.
+Out of all fuels, solar is the safest for the environment.
 With an “active” solar heating system, liquid flows between solar panels on a home’s roof and a heat energy storage tank (similar to a hot water heater) in the basement.
-As it stands today, 16,434 homes in Montgomery are heated with active solar arrays.
-This is a 86% gain from 2021, when 8,858 homes incorporated active solar heating.
+Today, 16,434 homes in Montgomery are heated with active solar arrays.
+This is a 8% gain from 2024, when 15,259 homes utilized active solar heating.

 Montgomery County Heating Oil Trends